 Since its inception, under the guidance of Bro.
 David Freely in 1969, the Saint Xavier soccer team has established itself as one of the premier soccer programs in the nation.
 Scott Budnick ’89 of the Tampa Bay Mutiny, and Ray Burse, Jr. ’02 of FC Dallas are former Tigers who have made an impact in Major League Soccer.
 The Tigers have captured fourteen KHSAA championships including eight under current coach Andy Schulten.
 With the 2012 championship, the Tigers captured two consecutive titles and five of the past seven, while going undefeated in a state record 55 consecutive matches.

 In recent years, Saint Xavier athletic teams have proven to be stronger than ever.
-Since the beginning of the 1997-1998 school year, Saint Xavier teams have won sixty-nine state championships including nineteen by the swimming and diving team, sixteen by the tennis team, eight by the soccer team, seven by the golf team, seven by the cross country team, four by the football team, three by the track and wrestling teams, and two by the baseball team.
-Another fifty-three state and national titles have been captured by Saint Xavier’s volleyball, powerlifting, hockey, rugby and lacrosse teams in sports not sanctioned by the KHSAA, the most recent being the volleyball, lacrosse, powerlifting and rugby state titles in 2016.
+Since the beginning of the 1997-1998 school year, Saint Xavier teams have won seventy state championships including nineteen by the swimming and diving team, seventeen by the tennis team, eight by the soccer team, seven by the golf team, seven by the cross country team, four by the football team, three by the track and wrestling teams, and two by the baseball team.
+Another fifty-five state and national titles have been captured by Saint Xavier’s volleyball, powerlifting, hockey, rugby and lacrosse teams in sports not sanctioned by the KHSAA, the most recent being the volleyball and rugby state titles in 2017.